mhweiner/lambdaconf/README.md

    - The default configuration directory is `/conf`, but you can specify a custom directory with `process.env.CONF_DIR`

-3. Add build step to your build process in your `package.json` file to build the `Conf` type declaration file.
+3. Call `lambdaconf` in your `package.json` file to build the `Conf` type declaration file whenever the configuration changes.
 Example:

     ```json
     {